 Entity Segment Vote Comment irrespective of v which Open Systems In terconnection (C OSI) layer is ma naging the communication.
 Fred E. Young Northern California Power Agency 4 Negative The interpretation does not provide any additional clarity. terminates.
 The e endpoint is the Electro onic Security Pe rimeter access ets the endpoint to mean the device at which a physical or logical communication link point if access into the Electronic Security Perimeter is controlled at the endpoint, naging the communication.
-Ray Mammarella PP&L, Inc. 1 Negative The interpretation provides minimal clarification based on the questions posed, including prior, similar requests for interpretation.
-This raises more questions in a complex area where many entities seem to be looking for clear definition and differentiation of terms such as access points and endpoints for their specific, varied, and arguably secure, Mark A. Heimbach PPL Generation LLC 5 Negative network design/architectural configurations.
+Ray Mammarella PP&L, Inc. 1 Negative prior, similar requests for interpretation.
+This raises more questions in a complex where many entities seem to be looking for clear definition and differentiation of to such as access points and endpoints for their specific, varied, and arguably secun network design/architectural configurations.
+For example in the response to Questions.
+Mark A. Heimbach PPL Generation LLC 5 Negative network design/architectural configurations.
 For example in the response to Question 4 there is discussion relative to Layers 3 and higher, but there is nothing said for Layer 1 or 2. terminates.
-The e endpoint is the Electro onic Security Pe rimeter access rets the endpoint to mean the device at which a physical or logical communication link point if access into the Electronic Security Perimeter is controlled at the endpoint, naging the communication. copodito of t which Open Systems in terconnection (C Joi) layer is ma haging the communication. • , , , 2 effectively create a single ESP. • , , , In response to I Martin Bauer Response14: U.S. Bureau of Reclamation nent, tunnels tha Negative 2 effectively create a single ESP.
-The Interpretation with respect to Question 4, implies that use of encryption is not suitable means of protection for access.
-If an encrypted tunnel is used between two ESP's, it would appear that the encryption itself would ensure restricted access and In response to I Martin Bauer Response14: 7 interpretation cl U.S. Bureau of Reclamation nent, tunnels tha Negative The Interpretation with respect to Question 4, implies that use of encryption is not suitable means of protection for access.
+The e endpoint is the Electro onic Security Pe rimeter access rets the endpoint to mean the device at which a physical or logical communication link point if access into the Electronic Security Perimeter is controlled at the endpoint, naging the communication. -1 villori Operi Oysteriis iri () , , • , , • 2 effectively create a single ESP. • , , • In response to I Martin Bauer Response14: U.S. Bureau of Reclamation ent, tunnels tha 5 ment.
+The interp Negative oretation does n The Interpretation with respect to Question 4, implies that use of encryption is not suitable means of protection for access.
+If an encrypted tunnel is used between two ESP's, it would appear that the encryption itself would ensure restricted access and In response to I Martin Bauer Response14: 7 interpretation cl U.S. Bureau of Reclamation ent, tunnels tha 5 ment.
+The interp Negative oretation does n The Interpretation with respect to Question 4, implies that use of encryption is not suitable means of protection for access.
 If an encrypted tunnel is used between two ESP's, it would appear that the encryption itself would ensure restricted access and therefore any aspect of the communication would be secure. ot imply that encryption is inadequate to provide some level of protection for access.
 The